antononcube/R-packages/README.md

   - at least one of the underlying important packages is with GPL-3,

-  - the original version of the package was published with GPL-3.
+  - the original version of the package was published with GPL-3,

+  - GPL-3 is the default and preferred license.